-District Department of the Environment (DDOE), the EPA, and the Maryland Department of the Environment (MDE), have been focusing on potential land sources of PCBs that have been found in the sediments of the Anacostia River.
-EPA has been working with DDOE to address three sites along the Anacostia that are known PCB sources.
-DDOE has entered into a consent decree with Washington Gas Light and Pepco Benning Road to evaluate and remediate sources of contamination onsite.
-Also, DDOE is in the process of doing an investigation at Kenilworth Landfill to determine whether remediation is necessary.
+District of Columbia Department of Energy and Environment (DOEE), EPA, and the Maryland Department of the Environment (MDE), have been focusing on potential land sources of PCBs that have been found in the sediments of the Anacostia River.
+EPA has been working with DOEE to address three sites along the Anacostia that are known PCB sources.
+DOEE has entered into a consent decree with Washington Gas Light and Pepco Benning Road to evaluate and remediate sources of contamination onsite.
+Also, DOEE is in the process of doing an investigation at Kenilworth Landfill to determine whether remediation is necessary.
+(Update needed new information about the ARSP and the Interim ROD?
+DDoEE)

-The DDOE has also been concerned about potential up-gradient sources of PCBs in the Anacostia and its tributaries coming from Maryland.
+DOEE has also been concerned about potential up-gradient sources of PCBs in the Anacostia and its tributaries coming from Maryland.
 Under a CERCLA pre-remedial cooperative agreement with EPA, MDE has evaluated five sites in the Anacostia watershed that area adjacent to the Anacostia and/or its tributaries and were known to have used PCBs in the past.
 Results of these investigations did not show any clear evidence of ongoing PCB contamination into the Anacostia or its tributaries from these five sites.

-The HSCD Site Assessment Program continues to evaluate sites within the Chesapeake Bay Watershed as part of everyday responsibilities to evaluate sites for the NPL.
+The SEMD Site Assessment Program continues to evaluate sites within the Chesapeake Bay watershed as part of everyday responsibilities to evaluate sites for the NPL.
 While the focus has not exclusively been on PCBs, most of the sites are evaluated for the full range of pollutants, which includes PCBs.

-While the HSCD Brownfields program has had a tremendous amount of success over the years assessing and cleaning up sites in the Bay watershed, it is difficult to quantify specific types of contaminants being identified or cleaned up on sites.
+While the ECAD Brownfields program has had a tremendous amount of success over the years assessing and cleaning up sites in the Bay watershed, it is difficult to quantify specific types of contaminants being identified or cleaned up on sites.
 The program collects general information in the ACRES database (e.g., VOCs, PAHS, metals, petroleum) but the database does not have details on the site constituents or levels of contamination.
 As with Site Assessment, Brownfields does not have any special focus on PCBs, but they are addressed in the program.
 The jurisdictions also conduct brownfields assessments using funds that EPA provides to them to support their voluntary cleanup programs.